 Obtain a Pin

 To begin the process of obtaining your MC Authority online, you must first obtain a PIN from the FMCSA.
-Applying for an PIN requires a valid credit card, though no charges will be made.
+Applying for a PIN requires a valid credit card, though no charges will be made.
 The PIN will be securely shipped to your business’s address in 4-7 business days.

-Submit Your MC Authority License Request
+Submit Your MC Authority License Application

+Also known as an authority, your license is a key item you'll need in order to become registered as a freight broker with the FMCSA.
 Once you have your PIN, you’re finally ready to submit an online OP-1 application for your MC Authority.
 Begin by selecting the first option, “New or Additional Registration” and continue from there filling out all the relevant information.
 The filing fee is $300 and is not refunded if you’ve made a mistake and need to refile.
 Therefore, be sure all of the information is correct before submitting!

 If you want multiple licenses (say, to be a broker and a carrier), then you’ll have to file for them separately and pay $300 for each one.
 The processing time for your ICC authority is 4-6 weeks, but you can check your application’s status online anytime.
 If you are a carrier and work in interstate commerce, you will need a DOT number to operate and need to apply for it separately with an MCS-150 form.